Root Canal Treatment Glendale AZ

 If you are in pain, don’t hesitate another moment – call our office immediately so that we can assess the cause of your pain and provide treatment.

 It is possible to feel no pain and still need a root canal.
 This is usually an indication that the nerve has actually died.
-This situation may occur if your tooth has been damaged in an injury or has actually broken.
+This situation may occur if your tooth has been damaged by an injury or has actually broken.
 If you experience an injury to your tooth, let us know so that we can check it out and make sure that everything is okay.